 You'll also learn everything you need to know before you spend a penny of your hard-earned money.

-Feeding backyard birds should be fun but not expensive.
-Don't waste your money buying seed that doesn't attract the types of birds you want to see.
+Feeding backyard birds should be fun, but not expensive.
+Don't waste your money buying seed that won't attract the birds you want to see.

 Offering the right seed can add to your enjoyment of watching birds.
 Learn how to get Cardinals, Chickadees, Goldfinches, and more.